KurtKline/ubuntu-setup/README.md

 `Ubuntu 20.04 LTS`
 `Ubuntu 18.04 LTS`

-The majority of the code and structure were taken and adapted from:
+🙌 Much of the code and structure were taken and adapted from 🙌:
 https://github.com/victoriadrake/dotfiles/
 https://github.com/tomnomnom/dotfiles

-## How to run set-up
+## How to initiate set-up
 Install git
 ```sh
 sudo apt install git